MicrosoftDocs/dynamics365smb-docs/FullExperience/SupplyPlanning/how-to-view-item-availability.md

 |BOM Level|To see how many parent items you are able to make, by assembly or production, based on the availability of components and lower\-level parents.|
 |Timeline|To see a graphical view of an item’s projected inventory based on future supply and demand events, with or without planning suggestions.
 The result is a graphical representation of the inventory profile. **Note:**  You can change planning suggestions by dragging elements across the timeline and then save them back to the planning worksheet.
 For more information, see [How to: Modify Planning Suggestions in a Graphical View](../DesignAndEngineering/how-to-modify-planning-suggestions-in-a-graphical-view.md).|

  You can open five of these different views as separate windows from all application areas where items are handled, such as item cards, planning or requisition lines, and any kind of order line or component line.
-The **\($ N\_5540 Item Availability Timeline $\)** window can only be opened from item cards and planning or requisition lines.
+The **Item Availability Timeline** window can only be opened from item cards and planning or requisition lines.

  When the window opens, it shows availability figures that are filtered on the dataset that the window is opened from, which includes the item number, location code, variant code, and date of the document line, journal line, or item card.